starwarsgeek1138/smt-pod/index.md

   </div>
 </div>

-_SMT-Pod_ is a peer-reviewed, collaborative, and creative venue for timely conversations about music theory.
+_SMT-Pod_ is a [Open Collaborative Peer-Reviewed](../submit/OCPR) and creative venue for timely conversations about music theory.
 Audio-only podcasts offer a unique—though non-traditional—way of engaging with music, analysis, and contemporary issues in the field.
 As opposed to the heavy, jargon-laden publications we are used to working through at our desks, _SMT-Pod_ publications are easy to listen to and think about in the car, on your run, or while grading..
 [Read more about _SMT-Pod_ here.](about)

 <hr>
 <div><p class="socmedia">follow <a href="http://www.twitter.com/smt_pod" target="_blank"><img height="30px" width="30px" alt="twitter; credit: freepik" src="../images/twitter.png"/></a></p></div>